-Nearing the close of his second volume of essays, Montaigne is in a mood to wrap things up and crown a champion.
-After extolling the virtues of dozens of exemplary lives (taken largely from the pages of Plutarch), he’s now ready to crown his top three heroes in history.
+After extolling the virtues of dozens of exemplary lives (taken largely from the pages of Plutarch), Montaigne is now ready to crown his top three heroes in history.
 It feels all too contemporary, some clickbait on an IG account about stoicism.

 And in truth I am often struck with wonder that he, who by his authority created so many gods and made them honored in this world, has not himself been deified.

 Greek mythology predates Homer who didn’t create the gods of The Iliad.
 In fact, he winnowed down the number of gods celebrated in his day, dispensing with many sprites and demigods.
-Hubert Dreyfus theorizes Homer did this to clarify the importance of each god:
+Hubert Dreyfus theorizes Homer, or the class of poets he represents, did this to clarify the importance of each god:

 Greeks were deeply aware of the ways in which our successes and our failures—indeed, our very actions themselves—are never completely under our control.
 They were constantly sensitive to, amazed by, and grateful for those actions that he cannot perform on one’s own simply by trying harder: going to sleep, waking up, fitting in, standing out, gathering crowds together, holding their attention with a speech, changing their mood, or indeed being filled with longing, desire, courage, wisdom, and so on.
 Homer sees each of these achievements as a particular god’s gift.

 So Homer created a religion … which still exists today as Western Civilization, or more precisely, the humanities.
-He’s an obvious choice and a good one.
+He’s an obvious choice if you don’t take the personification seriously.
+In a way, I think he’s an ideal choice, because “he” demonstrates the power of collective action.

 Montaigne’s first runner-up, and winner in the bloodthirsty military strategist category, is Alexander the Great.
 Montaigne has been effusive in his praise of Alexander throughout the essays, so this choice doesn’t surprise me either.
 He chose Alexander simply because he couldn’t bring himself to pick Caesar, having already explained how the Roman’s ambition clouded his many virtuous acts.
 Alexander didn’t lack ambition himself—and considering that he destroyed Thebes, you’d think Montaigne would be even more critical of him, considering the person who he then judges to be history’s noble hero.